Educational Leadership Doctorate (Ed.D.)

 - Transfer from master's degree (30 credits maximum)

-- Electives (15 credits, or as approved by the supervisory committee)
+- Elective Credits (15 credits, or as approved by the supervisory committee)

 - Purpose.
 Objectives, activities, and outcomes for the clinical experience/internship are commonly determined by the major professor (advisor) in consultation with the student.
 The supervisory committee may be involved as needed.
 The clinical experience is intended to provide the student with the opportunity to apply the knowledge base in educational leadership to the problems of practice and to receive feedback and support for the improvement of individual performance.
 The clinical experience is individualized and is based on the student’s previous training and experience as well as future career plans.